Westerveld/SolentJamFeb/Take 2/README.md

-# Take 2
+# In Transit

 Tasks to do:

-- Name for the game - Done, in Transit
-- Artwork for Southampton Game Fest
+- Artwork for Southampton Game Fest - Done - Banner needs to be ordered
-- Add multiplier mechanic - Done
+- Update triangle enemy to be kamikaze
+- Create a bounds for the arena
-- Convert rooms to allow free movement for the player
+- Sound effects for when the player pickups multipliers/power ups
 - Variating enemies
 - Power up system rework
+- Better indication of next wave incoming

 Additional items:
 - Animations for players
-- Sounds For collecting power ups
 - wave indication (ui text)
 - additional weapons
-- general polish

-##Team name Ideas:
-- Next Objective

-##Bad jokes:
-You've heard of muprhy's law, right?
-It states that everything that can go wrong will go wrong, but have you heard of cole's law? its thinly sliced cabbage